VamKon/AzureNotes/AzureDev.md

 * `Events` - Notification that some state change has occurred.
 There is no expectation from sender.
 Light weight.
 * `Messages` - Request from one system to another for some action to be taken.

-## Storage Queues
-* Support a max of `64 KB`
-* Retreiving message from queue, takes it offline for 30 seconds.
-So, you need to delete after retreiving message if you don't want that message to be picked up by another client.

 ## Azure Event Grid
 * Supports up to 64 KB messages
 * Event Grid `Topic` provides and endpoint where the source sends events.